Naval Air Facility Atsugi: Carrier Air Wing Five

-Atsugi hosts part of Carrier Air Wing Five, part of aircraft carrier USS Ronald Reagan's air component.
-The wing includes about 70 aircraft and 2,000 military personnel who are stationed at Atsugi when the carrier is in port at Yokosuka.
+Atsugi hosts the two helicopter squadrons of Carrier Air Wing Five.
+The wing includes about 70 aircraft and 1,500 military personnel, but the wing staff and all of its fixed wing squadrons are located at Marine Corps Air Station Iwakuni when the carrier is in port leaving only about 16 helicopters and 300 to 400 military personnel stationed at Atsugi when the carrier is in port at Yokosuka.
 On 9 May 2008 the wing commander, Captain Michael P. McNellis, was relieved of command by Rear Admiral Richard B. Wren, commander of Commander Task Force 70, after the admiral said he lost confidence in McNellis' ability to command.
-McNellis was replaced by Captain Michael S. White.Commander Carrier Air Wing 5 Relieved of Command 9 May 2008 Navy.mil Retrieved 10 August 2016 In 2012 the squadrons of CVW 5 completed their transition to variants of the Super Hornet/Growler, making it the first air wing without legacy Hornets.
+McNellis was replaced by Captain Michael S. White.
+In 2012 the squadrons of CVW 5 completed their transition to variants of the Super Hornet/Growler, making it the first air wing without legacy Hornets.

 Relocation to Iwakuni

-Since at least 2005 there have been plans to relocate Carrier Air Wing Five's approximately 60 fixed wing aircraft from Atsugi to Marine Corps Air Station Iwakuni in Yamaguchi prefecture.
+Until 2018 all the squadrons of Carrier Air Wing Five were forward deployed to NAF Atsugi.
+Since at least 2005 there had been plans to relocate the approximately 60 fixed wing aircraft of the wing from Atsugi to Marine Corps Air Station Iwakuni in Yamaguchi prefecture.
 Yamaguchi governor Sekinari Nii said there was "no way" Yamaguchi prefecture would accept this.
 In 2006 Iwakuni voters rejected the plan in a plebiscite and Iwakuni mayor Katsusuke Ihara urged Tokyo to drop the plan.
 In 2007 the Japanese government passed legislation to prepare for the relocation of US Forces in Japan including subsidies for local affected areas.